College-Based Counselling at Robinson College

 It is generally accepted by academic staff that students prioritise counselling appointments as they would a medical appointment.

-Student Drop-In Session at Robinson College - PLEASE NOTE that these will continue remotely in Michaelmas Term 2020
+Student Drop-In Session at Robinson College - PLEASE NOTE that these will continue remotely in Easter Term 2021

 Two weekly one-off drop-in sessions are available to all students at Robinson who have concerns about their emotional well-being.
 The sessions are short appointments, which last for 20-30 minutes.
 They provide an opportunity for students to talk confidentially about their concerns and to find out more about the emotional support available.